 The current narrative and political framing of boat arrivals as a “major threat” to the UK border needs to be challenged and put into perspective.
-In fact, the total number of arrivals by boat in 2020 thus far is expected to be around 1,730 people, compared with 1,890 in Jan-Dec 2019.
-This is undeniably a very small number of people in comparison to the 65,000 claims for international protection made in Europe in January 2020 alone.[i]
+In fact, the total number of arrivals by boat in 2020 thus far is expected to be just over 4,000 (compared with 1,890 in Jan-Dec 2019).
+This is undeniably a small number of people in comparison to the 65,000 claims for international protection made in Europe in January 2020 alone.[i]

 Equally, narratives around boat arrivals constituting a threat to public health in the context of Covid-19 must also be scrutinised.
 Even the Parliamentary Under Secretary of State for the Home Department and Minister for Immigration Compliance himself admitted that “there is no evidence to show that there is an increased risk [of Covid-19 transmission] from migrants.”[ii]